How to successfully sell to fleet owners in rapidly evolving trucking & fleet markets

 - Track prospects with the fastest pipeline progress from lead to sale, to get insights from conversion to close

 - Create metrics to track customer value, measured by penetration, upsell and renewal

 This focus on positioning also helps you tell your story better to new prospects.

-Instead, marketing and sales teams that build a 360 view of their prospects in a database can gain long-term success because they have multiple contacts, data is refreshed continuously, and so the database is more reliable all the time.
+Instead, marketing and sales teams that focus on the fleet accounts will build a 360 view of their prospects in a database that’s maintained over time.
+Usable data grows.

 President & CEO at Valgen